Vy\=akarana: A Colorless Green Benchmark for Syntactic Evaluation in Indic Languages: Introduction

 To perform well on natural language understanding tasks, a language model should have a good understanding of the various general aspects of the structure of language, like its grammar and syntax.
 The structure of Indic languages is quite rich in its morphosyntax, which is partially shared across the languages.
 Thus, performing language modeling and downstream tasks on a multilingual dataset of Indic languages helps capture typologically generalized stimuli across the languages and implicitly addresses the issue of data-scarcity.
 While there have been some efforts to analyze the role of multilingual training for Indic languages, it has been limited to downstream NLU tasks and large multilingual models which are not exclusively trained for Indic languages \citep{jain2020indictransformers}.
 In this work, we introduce a syntactic evaluation benchmark of \emph{Colorless Green}\footnote{\emph{Colorless green} sentences are grammatically correct, but semantically nonsensical.} sentences in Indic languages: \emph{Vyākarana}\footnote{Vyākarana is the Sanskrit term for grammar}, which provides a challenging environment to evaluate multilingual language models for their syntactic abilities specifically.
 We use the dataset to conduct layer-wise probing of five multilingual language models to inspect their understanding of the syntax in Indic languages.
 We include the IndicBERT \citep{kakwani-etal-2020-indicnlpsuite} and MuRIL \citep{muril-2021}\footnote{Collectively called as ``Indic language models" here on} models in our experiments, which are trained on Indic languages and English exclusively.
-We probe the models for four syntax-related tasks in Hindi\footnote{In the current work, we perform all our studies with the Hindi language, while the work for the other Indic languages is in progress.} language: PoS Tagging (POS), Syntax Tree-depth Prediction (STDP), Grammatical Case Marking (GCM), and Subject-Verb Agreement (SVA).
-Our layer-wise probing experiments show that the Indic language models do not show syntactic localization and do not capture the syntax in Indic languages as efficiently as the other highly multilingual language models\footnote{mBERT, DistilmBERT, and XLM-R}.
+We probe the models for four syntax-related tasks: PoS Tagging (POS), Syntax Tree-depth Prediction (STDP), Grammatical Case Marking (GCM), and Subject-Verb Agreement (SVA).
+In an attempt to capture the linguistic diversity in the Indian subcontinent, we include one language each from the Indo-Aryan (Hindi) and Dravidian (Tamil) language families in the dataset.
+In order to incorporate the prevalent phenomena of code-switching in these languages, we also include English-based script-mixed versions of these languages in our experiments.
+Our layer-wise probing experiments show that the Indic language models do not show syntactic localization and do not capture the syntax in Indic languages as efficiently as the other ``highly multilingual language models".\footnote{mBERT, DistilmBERT, and XLM-R}